|

 are steps in careers.
 I'll see what comes and decide what to do based on

+the material."
 "My experiences have led me to be who I am, what I do.
 I'm not

 duplicated by anybody else.
 I mean, there's no one whose footsteps I'm